Getting started with open source

 - Lots of issues to pick from.
 Maybe they also have a beginner tag for issues.

-- Managable size.
+- Manageable size.
 The bigger the project, the harder it will be to figure out where to change something in order to fix a bug.
 You will be able to contribute faster on smaller projects.

 People won’t be mad at you for contributing to their project